gioblu/PJON/documentation/README.md

-PJON implements a totally software emulated network protocol stack in around 1500 lines of code, thanks to the [strategies](/strategies/README.md) abstraction it can work nominally with any data-link is in use and can be applied in a variety of media and applications.
+PJON implements a totally software emulated network protocol stack in around 1500 lines of code, thanks to the [strategies](/strategies/README.md) abstraction it can work nominally with any data link is in use and can be applied in a variety of media and applications.
 This library can be cross-compiled (`-std=c++11`) to work with virtually every Arduino compatible board or linux machine, for example ATtiny85 or Raspberry Pi.

 Thanks to the [interfaces](/interfaces/README.md) abstraction, PJON can be easily ported on any MCU/architecture exposing random generation, timing and IO system calls (for example on Arduino: `random`, `micros`, `pinMode`).